school-brainhack/school-brainhack.github.io/content/en/project/BrainDecoding/index.md

 ---

-## Brain Decoding Strategy overall view point
+## Brain Decoding, overall perspective
 The following provides some details about the Brain Decoding.
 First the raw data (including, per Voxel FMRI signal, connectome, ...) is preprocessed to a latent space (beta scores, Enc./Dec. and ...), providing a meaningful representation of the input data.
 Then based on the application including image generation, task classification; the latent space could be cast to the output.
 ![Link Name](./overall.png)